cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/streams.rst

 These formats only support scalars as column types, except for the very last column, which can be an array of strings.
 All types can be nullable.
 If no schema is given, the default schema is an array of strings.
+Neither maps nor records are supported as data types.

 For example::